prototypeai100/PrototypeAI/README.md

 ## 🚀 What is this?

 - An open-source Streamlit app to orchestrate conversations between multiple leading AIs: **ChatGPT (gpt-4-turbo)** and **Grok (grok-3-latest)**
-- The AIs debate and build on each other's ideas.
-At the end, you get a synthesized answer, blending the best from both.
+- The AIs debate, critique, and build on each other's ideas over multiple rounds.
+At the end, you get a synthesized answer—blending their best insights.
-- Use this for brainstorming, tech Q&A, or to see how two AIs can disagree and converge!
+- Use this for brainstorming, tech Q&A, or to see how two AIs can both disagree and converge!

 ---